Search Icon

 4.4

-How Do We Test A Broker's Education?
+How Did We Test the Broker's Education Offering?

-Saxo Bank has a well-balanced offering of different types of educational content.
+Saxo has a well-balanced offering of different types of educational content.
 There are 33 videos on how to use Saxo’s sophisticated SaxoTraderGo platform, as well as videos and written articles on essential trading topics.
 Those include technical and fundamental analysis, as well as the psychology of trading.

 Saxo’s general educational content